 Each club or student group is responsible for identifying a non-UC Davis space that would be appropriate for their event needs.
 Individuals will sign a contract on their own.

-To reserve a non-UC Davis venue, please work with the event planner for the venue and ensure that the club has an official contract with the venue if applicable.
+Work with the event planner for the venue and ensure that the club has an official contract with the venue.

-- Contact your program managers for help with identifying off campus venues for your event. - ✓ For more information on contracts, contact the Assistant Director of Administration and Human Resources, Michele Goodman (mlgoodman@ucdavis.edu).
+✓ Contact your program managers for help with identifying off campus venues for your event. ✓ For more information on contracts, contact the Assistant Director of Administration and Human Resources, Michele Goodman (mlgoodman@ucdavis.edu).